IBM-Automation-SPGI/Liberty-Getting-Started-TA/README.md

     ![](./images/media/TA_Bundle_Download_new.png)

-    The migaration bundle in the form of a zip file will be downloaded to the **Download** directory of the VM.
+    Leave the target folder and file name and press Save.
+The migration bundle in the form of a zip file will be downloaded to the **Download** directory of the VM.

 ###  6.6.2 Evaluate Mod Resorts application